 Another set of concerns that were frequently mentioned in the interviews related to advocacy and the ability to 'read' other participants.
 Interviewees conceded that the view of other participants' faces can be better on screen than in person, but stressed that it is harder to capture body language over video, as well as the overall dynamics of a hearing that one can only feel if everyone is in the same room.
 For some, their misgivings come from a sense of counsel having less control of the process in a virtual setting.
 Several interviewees found that some aspects of advocacy are tougher when conducted remotely, such as cross-examination.
-Notwithstanding this, one common theme emerged: A good advocate is a good advocate in any environment, in-person or remote, and the decision whether to choose an in-person or a remote hearing should be made on one basis only-what is best for the client at stake.
+Notwithstanding this, one common theme emerged: A good advocate is a good advocate in any environment, in-person or remote, and the decision whether to choose an in-person or a remote hearing should be made on one basis only-what is best for the client would prefer substantive hearings to be held virtually or procedural hearings to be held in-person at stake.
 This may be due in part to those clients wanting to have the arbitration equivalent of 'their day in court'.
 A remote hearing feels less like that.
 On the other hand, several counsel reported that the majority of their clients were delighted to be able to keep the resolution of their dispute on track and were largely satisfied with the virtual hearings in which they participated.
 It seems these clients would also be willing to entertain virtual settings as a preference in the future, as discussed further below.
 As one counsel commented, 'it will be hard to explain to certain clients in the future why an in-person hearing is needed'